Don Hogle’s appreciation of poetry began as a child, acting out the witches’ scenes from Macbeth with monkey puppets.

-He was the winner of the 2016 Hayden’s Ferry Review poetry contest, is a finalist in the Atlanta Review 2018 International Poetry Contest, a semi-finalist in Nimrod International Journal’s Pablo Neruda Poetry Prize, and received an honorable mention in the New England Poetry Club’s E. E. Cummings Prize.
-His work has appeared recently or is forthcoming in Carolina Quarterly, Chautauqua, Apalachee Review, Pilgrimage Magazine, Black Fox Literary Magazine and Shooter and A3 Review in the U.K. among others.
+He was the winner of the 2016 Hayden’s Ferry Review poetry contest, a finalist in the Atlanta Review 2018 International Poetry Contest, a semi-finalist in Nimrod International Journal’s 2018 Pablo Neruda Poetry Prize, and received an honorable mention for the New England Poetry Club’s 2018 E. E. Cummings Prize.
+His work has appeared recently in Curlew Quarterly, Carolina Quarterly, Chautauqua, Apalachee Review, Pilgrimage Magazine, Black Fox Literary Magazine and Shooter and A3 Review in the U.K. among others.

 He has studied and workshopped with Mark Bibbins, Ahimsa Timoteo Bodrhán, Alison Hawthorne Deming, B. C. Edwards, Nick Flynn, Major Jackson, Van Jordan, Laura Kasischke, Matthew Lippman, Hermine Meinhard, Geofffrey Nutter, David Orr, Greg Pardlo, Rowen Ricardo Philips, Carl Phillips, Joseph Stanton, Terese Svoboda and Mary Szybist.

 He writes a travel blog (with the occasional socio-political outburst) and is an avid photographer.
 He grew up in upstate New York and South Florida and lives in Manhattan without pets, children or spouses of any gender or species.